wilddeer/blog/posts/en/2014-05-18 – Kindle Paperwhite browser/index.md

 Kindle Paperwhite is a new e-book reader by Amazon, equipped with e-ink touch-screen, Wi-Fi and, optionally, 3G.

-Peperwhite's Browser is an improved version of [Kindle Keyboard](/en/Kindle_Keyboard_browser/)'s browser.
-Browser's performance increased significantly compared to the predecessor, its support for HTML5 features improved.
+Peperwhite’s Browser is an improved version of [Kindle Keyboard](/en/Kindle_Keyboard_browser/)'s browser.
+Browser’s performance increased significantly compared to the predecessor, its support for HTML5 features improved.

-Paperwhite's user-agent string is weird.
+Paperwhite’s user-agent string is weird.
 While http header contains quite typical user-agent string, `navigator.userAgent` contains another, which can be hardly identified among the dozens of other WebKits.
 Yet another reason to use feature detection.

 ### Feature tests {#feature-tests}